How to Take Your Pressure Washing Business to the Next Level

 Emergency Preparedness Checklist with pencilBusinesses are often the most unprepared when it comes to emergencies.
 In a study conducted by Liberty Mutual, 73% of business owners reported no plan for responding to an emergency.
 If employees do not know what to do during a disaster, a company’s operations can be disrupted, or worse- its reputation can be undermined.
 On top of the resultant damage to public image, an emergency can result in significant financial liability, especially if it is not covered by insurance.

-Whatever your business’s size and risk level, there are ways you can plan ahead for emergencies and ensure that they don’t become disasters:
+Whatever your business’s size and risk level, there are ways you can plan for emergencies and ensure that they don’t become disasters:

 1) Prepare a Business Emergency Plan and Training for Employees: